CarlColijn/Jazillionth/README.md

 * `jazil.Assert(condition, message)`<br>
   Asserts the given condition holds, failing with the given message if not.
 * `jazil.ShouldBe(value, expected, message)`<br>
   Checks if the given value equals the expected value, failing with the given message if not.
-Equality is checked using the normal `==` operator.
+Equality is checked using the safer strict `===` operator.
 The message is augmented to show what value was given and what was expected.
 * `jazil.ShouldNotBe(value, expected, message)`<br>
   The opposite of `jazil.ShouldBe`.
-* `jazil.ShouldBeStrict(value, expected, message)`<br>
+* `jazil.ShouldBeLoose(value, expected, message)`<br>
-  Identical to `jazil.ShouldBe` but uses a `===` strict equality comparison instead.
+  Identical to `jazil.ShouldBe` but uses the loose non-strict `==` equality comparison instead.
-* `jazil.ShouldNotBeStrict(value, expected, message)`<br>
+* `jazil.ShouldNotBeLoose(value, expected, message)`<br>
-  The opposite of `jazil.ShouldBeStrict`.
+  The opposite of `jazil.ShouldBeLoose`.
 * `jazil.ShouldBeBetween(value, expectedLower, expectedHigher, message)`<br>
   Checks if the given value falls within the expected value range, failing with the given message if not.
 Bounds checking is done using the `>=` and '<=' operators.
 The message is augmented to show what value was given and what was expected.
 * `jazil.ShouldNotBeBetween(value, expectedLower, expectedHigher, message)`<br>